bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. note::

-   The data block API is an advanced from fastai, if you prefer to use other methods refers to the `main tutorial <https://docs.fast.ai/tutorial.text.html#Using-the-high-level-API>`_ for more information.
+   The data block API is an advanced feature from fastai, if you prefer to use other methods refers to the `main tutorial <https://docs.fast.ai/tutorial.text.html#Using-the-high-level-API>`_ for more information.